 How Do Dental Injuries Happen?

 Dental injuries due to negligence occur when a dentist, oral surgeon, orthodontist, or other professional fails to uphold their duty to you – the patient.
-That means that they did not provide appropriate treatment or act under the standards of their profession.
+That means they did not provide appropriate treatment or act in accordance with the standards of their profession.

 Many dental injuries happen during oral surgery.
 Oral surgeons work closely with anesthesiologists and nurses, all of whom have significant responsibilities during a surgery.
 One slip of the hand can cause considerable damage to your mouth.